YOUNG: It's been far from a hot summer for tepid Red Sox

 Why did the team trade away popular catcher Christian Vazquez at the trading deadline, even though he was one of the majors’ best-hitting catchers and a member of the 2018 championship team?
 And why was no member of the Sox’ front office in Houston at the time the trades were announced to tell free-agents-to-be Vazquez and reliever Jake Diekman in person that they were being dealt?

-So it appears that the current Red Sox players and fans are turning on Chief Baseball Officer Chaim Bloom and his minions, the free-agents-to-be seemingly haven’t been approached for contract extensions, and the on-field product continues to sink, going 13-27 since June 26 and is still waiting for its first legitimate series win all season against their AL East Rivals, and yes, that includes the Orioles, and yes, it’s mid-August and they’re still waiting.
+So it appears that the current Red Sox players and fans are turning on Chief Baseball Officer Chaim Bloom and his minions, the free-agents-to-be seemingly haven’t been approached for market-value contract extensions, and the on-field product continues to sink, going 16-28 since June 26 and is still waiting for its first legitimate series win all season against its AL East Rivals, and yes, that includes the Orioles, and yes, it’s mid-August and they’re still waiting.

-So with all of these lingering questions hanging in the air around the ballclub, who better to bring into Fenway Park for a weekend series than the division-leading Yankees, who have beaten the Sox 27-3 over the teams’ last pair of meetings?

 Fear not, though, Boston fans: the upcoming Celtics season tips off in about nine weeks.
 Otherwise, what continues to surround the Red Sox, Patriots, and Bruins?